- you eat fast food more than once a week

 Actual “school” suffers.
 Do you laugh and say we “car-school?”
+Do you call a trip to the grocery store “math?”
+It’s funny until you realize you’re making excuses for why your children don’t actually have lessons.
 More importantly, is this the homeschool you envisioned when you began?
 Are your children really learning?

 I speak from experience, not judgment.
 When I had just three kids, little by little I began to get us involved in “great experiences.”
 Each activity by itself seemed harmless.
 In fact, they were fun!
 But I suddenly realized that some weeks we were busy 4-5 days out of the week, we were using LOTS of gas, and my homemaking was suffering.